Civil Litigation, Civil Rights, Employment & Commercial Law

 A graduate of Holy Cross College and Boston College Law School, he has been peer-rated in the top five percent of attorneys practicing in Connecticut in Law & Politics and SuperLawyers Magazine every year since its inception in 2006 through 2016.
 His practice is entirely devoted to civil litigation and appeals.
-He has recently been invited to be a member of the Million Dollar and Multi-Million Dollar Advocates Forum and the National Association of Distinguished Counsel.

 "A very skilled and knowledgeable attorney."

 Among other matters, Attorney Bagnell is currently representing a SWAT team member seeking damages when his firearm discharged after falling to the ground.
 Since the suit was filed, the manufacturer has issued a voluntary upgrade of the pistol due to problems with the weapon's internal safeties, which are designed to prevent the gun from firing in such a situation.
 The Complaint seeks "in excess of $1 million for each count and there are three counts in the Complaint, each requiring proof of different elements.
 What amount is ultimately awarded is of course up to a jury and the Judge as I have mentioned," he added.
 "A weapon that fires without a voluntary trigger pull is a very serious issue, the amounts in question reflect that, and the company's post-suit 'upgrade' reflects it, as well."

 Mr. Bagnell says, “The suit has been validated already in our view,” as the the company's conduct shows an awareness of the defect.